 Over the weekend I’ve taken time to download a Manjaro installer.
 I chose a KDE flavor.
 This would be the KDE Plasma 20.2.1 version.
 If you could call it that since it is supposed to be a rolling release type.

 There are other official options, of course, but I am going to settle with KDE simply because I miss it!
-Ever since I started using Linux I’ve been a KDE user.
+Ever since I started using Linux for my desktop operating system, I’ve been a KDE user for as long as I can remember.
 Wasn’t always a fan of Gnome-based distros.
 I only started using Gnome because of Ubuntu back in 11.04 Natty Narwhal.
 Right now I don’t think I am in favor of the direction the Ubuntu desktop is headed.
 The uniqueness that it once had is no longer there.
-At least for me.
 It has become, sad to say, a re-skinned Gnome DE with all its quirkiness.
 Well, that’s just my 2 cents.

 Originally, I was going to spin up a VMWare VM to try Manjaro out.
 Then I remembered that I had an extra HP laptop lying around somewhere, that needed some TLC.
 It is old-ish and running on a Windows 10.
 Okay, for transparency this machine is not mine.
 It is my girlfriend’s mom’s laptop.
 It was left to her mom’s as a collateral for unpaid apartment rentals last year since a lot of people had lost their jobs.
 The “original” OS came with it too.

 She’s been complaining that it’s slow.
 And since I’m an “IT guy”, if I could do something about it.
 I thought about replacing the disk drive for an SSD.
 Yes, this machine (I am currently writing this blog post on it now by the way) still uses a mechanical drive.
 It only has 4GB of RAM too.
 Can’t blame Windows 10 for performing poor-ish on it.